Crime & Punishment FAQ

-- New for 3.0, fines never mature into bounties and bounties never become dormant or expire.
+- Fines never mature into bounties and bounties never become dormant or expire.

 - If you commit a crime in another pilot’s ship during multicrew the fine or bounty will be applied to your most valuable ship.

-- Fines can be paid at security contacts, however bounties can only be cleared at Interstellar Factors when your Notoriety is at zero.
+- Fines can be paid at security contacts, however, bounties can only be paid at Interstellar Factors when your Notoriety is at zero.

 - If your ship is destroyed with a detected bounty you will respawn in a Detention Centre, where you will need to pay off all valid fines and bounties in that jurisdiction.

 - Interstellar bounties are issued when fines and bounties for factions aligned within a superpower become too high.
 They are valid in any jurisdiction governed by that superpower or their associated minor factions.

 - Power bounties are issued for Powerplay related crimes.
 They do not affect starport services access and are only valid in Powerplay-specific scenarios.
 Currently, power bounties can be paid off at Interstellar Factors.

 - Pilots Federation bounties are issued for illegal PVP crimes.
 They are valid in all non-anarchy systems.